fablabnbg/inkscape-silhouette/Commands.md

                                          by xa,ya, or from the position at the commencement of the command EPr,t                                Relative Draw Polar    (G)[t] Fl                                   Chart Feed             (G)[t]  ??
+FA                                   Calibration Query      Exact semantics/responses unclear; see
+                                         silhouette/graphtec.py
-FA                                   Calibration Query      Exact semantics/responses unclear; see silhouette/graphtec.py FBrc,rr                              Set Motion Scaling     rc and rr scale carriage and roller movements by basis points
+FBrc,rr                              Set Motion Scaling     rc and rr scale carriage and roller movements by
-                                         (see examples below); used only for calibration, as effects are permanent FCp,q[,n]                            Cutter Offset          (G)[t]  Not clear what p,q mean, but Silhouette Studio definitely emits this command, see below for some apparent p-values;
+                                         basis points (see examples below); used only for calibration, as effects are permanent
+FCp,q[,n]                            Cutter Offset          (G)[t]  Not clear what p,q mean, but Silhouette
-                                         silhouette/Graphtec.py says p and q are millimeter offsets;
+                                         Studio definitely emits this command, see below for some apparent p-values; silhouette/Graphtec.py says p and q are millimeter offsets; n is apparently the pen FDt                                  Blade Rotation Control (G)[t]  Don't think any Silhouette models can do this
-                                         n is apparently the pen FDt                                  Blade Rotation Control (G)[t]  Don't think any Silhouette models can do this FEl[,n]                              Lift Control           l=1 lift, l=0 unlift, n is the pen FFs,e,n                              Sharpen Corners        s=start, e=end (0 resets?), n is the pen FG                                   Query Firmware Version FMn                                  <UNKNOWN>              n can be 0 or 1; Silhouette Studio generally seems to emit an FM1, but silhouette/Graphtec.py does not FNn                                  Set Orientation        n=0 portrait, n=1 landscape FOn                                  Feed                   n is the distance to feed FQ0                                  Speed Query            Maybe?
+FEl[,n]                              Lift Control           l=1 lift, l=0 unlift, n is the pen FFs,e,n                              Sharpen Corners        s=start, e=end (0 resets?), n is the pen
+FG                                   Query Firmware Version FMn                                  <UNKNOWN>              n can be 0 or 1; Silhouette Studio generally
+                                         seems to emit an FM1, but silhouette/Graphtec.py does not FNn                                  Set Orientation        n=0 portrait, n=1 landscape FOn                                  Feed                   n is the distance to feed FQ0                                  Speed Query            Maybe?
 FQ2                                  Offset Query           Maybe?
 FQ5                                  Regmark Query
+FUh[,w]                              Set Page Dimensions    silhouette/Graphtec.py says only needed for
+                                         trackenhancing
-FUh[,w]                              Set Page Dimensions    silhouette/Graphtec.py says only needed for trackenhancing FWn                                  Set Media              n from 100-138 or 300 FXn                                  Set Downward Force     n from 1 to something in thirties depending on model FYn                                  Track Enhance Control  comments/examples below mean n=0 is on, n=1 off, oddly enough G                                    GIN                    (G)  In "Output Coordinates" section, outputs the coordinates
+FWn                                  Set Media              n from 100-138 or 300 FXn                                  Set Downward Force     n from 1 to something in thirties depending on model FYn                                  Track Enhance Control  comments/examples below mean n=0 is on, n=1 off,
+                                         oddly enough
+G                                    GIN                    (G)  In "Output Coordinates" section, outputs the
-                                         of the pen and its status (up/down) H                                    Home                   (G) Ip,                                  Alpha Italic           (G)  Presumably makes text drawn with Print italic, p - tilt calculated with formula p = 256 * tan(a), where a is angle in rads Jn,(m)                               New Pen                (G)  n is labeled as running from 1 to 8, and is presumably the pen/tool number; not clear what m is Kca,cb,...,cn                        Kana(Greek)            (G)[t] In "Character and Symbol" section, so perhaps draws/cuts the given Greek or special characters (look to the Graphtec GP-GL manual) Lp,                                  Line Type              (G)  Specifies the type of line (like "-- - --" or ". . ." where p - parameter from 0 to 8 (look to the Graphtec GP-GL manual) LPn                                  Label Position         (G)[t]  Moves pen to label position, the label itself is put in square and n specifies its element (1 - bottom-left vertex, 2 - middle of left side, 3 - top-left vertex, 4 - middle of bottom side, 5 - center of square, 6 - middle of top side, 7 - bottom-right vertex, 8 - middle of right side, 9 - top-right vertex) Mx,y                                 Move                   (G)  Moves the head without cutting MPr,t                                Move Polar             (G)[t] Nn,                                  Mark                   (G)  In "Character and Symbol", so perhaps draws the nth point marker (like a small dot, square, triangle, etc) Ox,y                                 Relative Move          (G)  Coordinates are deltas OPr,t                                Relative Move Polar    (G)[t] Pca,cb,...,cn                        Print                  (G)[t] In "Character and Symbol", draws/cuts given characters from the pattern chart (look to the Graphtec GP-GL manual) Ql(k,)                               Alpha Space            (G)  Specifies the spacing between the start point of one character and the start point of the next character, l - displacement in X axis, k - displacement in Y axis
-Rt,                                  Alpha Rotate           (G)  Rotates text drawn by Print, t - angle with X axis RC c,xa,ya,[P,],xb,yb,[P1,]...xn,yn  Replot Character       (G)[t]  ??
+                                         coordinates of the pen and its status (up/down) H                                    Home                   (G) Ip,                                  Alpha Italic           (G)  Presumably makes text drawn with Print italic, p - tilt calculated with formula p = 256 * tan(a), where a is angle in rads
+Jn,(m)                               New Pen                (G)  n is labeled as running from 1 to 8, and is
+                                         presumably the pen/tool number; not clear what m is Kca,cb,...,cn                        Kana(Greek)            (G)[t] In "Character and Symbol" section, so perhaps draws/cuts the given Greek or special characters (look to the Graphtec GP-GL manual)
+Lp,                                  Line Type              (G)  Specifies the type of line (like "-- - --" or
+                                         ". . ." where p - parameter from 0 to 8 (see the Graphtec GP-GL manual)
+LPn                                  Label Position         (G)[t]  Moves pen to label position, the label
+                                         tself is put in square and n specifies its element (1 - bottom-left vertex, 2 - middle of left side, 3 - top-left vertex, 4 - middle of bottom side, 5 - center of square, 6 - middle of top side, 7 -
+					 bottom-right vertex, 8 - middle of right side, 9 - top-right vertex)
+Mx,y                                 Move                   (G)  Moves the head without cutting MPr,t                                Move Polar             (G)[t] Nn,                                  Mark                   (G)  In "Character and Symbol", so perhaps draws
+                                         the nth point marker (like a small dot, square, triangle, etc) Ox,y                                 Relative Move          (G)  Coordinates are deltas OPr,t                                Relative Move Polar    (G)[t] Pca,cb,...,cn                        Print                  (G)[t] In "Character and Symbol", draws/cuts given characters from the pattern chart (see the Graphtec GP-GL manual) Ql(k,)                               Alpha Space            (G)  Specifies the spacing between the start point of one character and the start point of the next character, l - displacement in X axis, k - displacement in Y axis Rt,                                  Alpha Rotate           (G)  Rotates text drawn by Print, t - angle with X axis RC c,xa,ya,[P,],xb,yb,[P1,]...xn,yn  Replot Character       (G)[t]  ??
 RPt,za,zb                            Radius Plot            (G)  Unclear what this does